 Chain Maille Jewelry Making: How to Size Chain Maille Rings and Bracelets

-Creating the right size in rings and bracelets can be more difficult than actually making them, in chain maille as well as metal sheet.
-Here’s some helpful advice and handy formulas that will help you get the right size, every time!
+Creating the right size in rings and bracelets can be more difficult than actually making them, in wire and chain maille jewelry as well as in metal sheet.
+Here’s some helpful advice and handy formulas that will help you get the right size rings and bracelets, every time!

 (from Advanced Chain Maille Jewelry Workshop by Karen Karon)

 My students often ask me, “How long do you make your bracelets?”
 My answer is usually, “I don’t know.”
 That response makes them crazy!
 The real answer is, “Every piece is different.
 It depends on the weave and the size of the jump rings being used.”
 People’s wrists and fingers are simply not uniform in size.
 Also, the width, thickness, flexibility, and style (closed or clasped) of the piece will affect the length requirement.
 What follow are some key factors in sizing:

 The thicker the weave, the longer it has to be to encircle an object (like a wrist or a finger).
 A closed band that is wide requires a bit of additional length to enable it to pass over the knuckle.